 My illustration of the virtual people who read my blog for the first time.

 When I began blogging, I remember getting the jitters.
 I had worried about using my real name.
 Since I was blogging for a writer’s platform, it made sense to send it into the blogosphere along with my words.
+Name recognition could help me some day.

 They wondered how I could possibly make friends online.